expo/expo/docs/pages/workflow/expo-cli.md

 '$ npx expo export',
 ]} />

 This is done automatically when using `eas update` or when compiling the native runtime.
-The `export` command works very similar to most web frameworks:
+The `export` command works similar to most web frameworks:

 - A bundler transpiles and bundles your application code in "production" mode, stripping all code guarded by the `__DEV__` boolean.
 - All static files are copied into a static `dist/` folder which can be served from a static host.